Mankind: The Story of All of Us

-Mankind: The Story of All of Us is an American documentary television series on History that premiered on November 13, 2012 in the US and the UK, and on November 14, 2012 in Asia.
+Mankind: The Story of All of Us is an American documentary television series on the History Channel that premiered on November 13, 2012, in the United States and the United Kingdom, and on November 14, 2012, in Asia.
 The broadcast is narrated by Josh Brolin in the United States, Stephen Fry in the UK, and Jack Thompson in Australia and New Zealand.
 Mediaset in Italy aired the program on Italia 1 on 12 July 2013.
 The Hollywood Reporter and The New York Times gave overall positive reviews to the series.